Hi, and welcome to unicyclemedic.com!

-For those of you to whom the term ‘Functional Medicine’ is new, I’ll give a very brief synopsis.
+For those for whom the term ‘Functional Medicine’ is new, I’ll give a very brief synopsis.
 It’s labelled as an ‘alternative’ medicine, and many pass it off as ‘pseudo-science’ and I can understand why, as it has often been used as a mule to sell a lot of expensive and often ineffective supplements and training programmes, however I’m a bit of an optimist and find the premise fascinating enough to at least give it a chance before jumping on the bandwagon and dismissing it altogether.
 The idea is that the cataclysmic shift in demand on modern healthcare systems from acute disease that plagued our ancestors, such as infections and trauma, to chronic problems such as heart disease, diabetes and dementia requires a new approach to deciding what constitutes ‘disease’, and how we should deal with it.

 Modern medicine is based on a model of diagnosing a condition, and finding a treatment to deal with it – something that has worked very effectively for a long time with acute conditions, particularly with infections and antibiotics – however chronic disease is a different beast altogether, often built on very long-term foundations of nutritional and lifestyle habits that have left the body fighting an uphill battle that doesn’t present as a problem until later on.
 By the time someone presents to a healthcare professional, the damage has been going on for a long time, and there simply isn’t a pill to undo it all.
 There is no bug to fight or broken bone to fix, rather there is an issue with the way a person’s environment (food, exercise, exposure, work) interacts with their genetic predisposition to things such as high blood pressure, insulin resistance and even neurodegenerative processes such as those seen in dementia.

 The way to fix the problem is to identify how their environment is interacting with their genetics to cause these problems, and tailor their lifestyle (diet, exercise, mental health, work, environmental exposure) to try and reverse the process.